bloominstituteoftechnology/auth-iii/README.md

-### Client Authentication using JWTs
+# Client Authentication using JWTs

-* The goal of this exercise is to have you refactor your client to work with a JWT server, not implement the JWT server itself (unless you really want to).
-Have a look around the code and try to understand as much of what it is doing as you can.
+The goal of this exercise is to build a client to work with a JWT server, not implement the JWT server itself (unless you really want to).
+We have provided a very simple implementation of a JWT server.

+## Download and Start the Server

 To get started be sure to follow the regular steps:

+* fork and clone this repository.
+* **cd inside the folder**.
-* `yarn` to install all the dependencies from the package.json file.
+* `yarn` or `npm install` to download all the dependencies listed in `package.json`.
-* `mongod` to start your mongo instance.
+* `mongod` to start your MongoDB server.
-* `yarn start` to run nodemon over the server file.
+* `yarn start` to start the API server.

-The three endpoints that are included are:
+## Endpoints

+The server provides the following endpoints:

 ## `[POST] /api/users`

-* Takes a `username` and `password` in the request body and creates a user to save to the DB.
+* Takes a `username` and `password` in the request body, creates a user, saves the user to the DB and returns a JWT token.

 ## `[POST] /api/login`

-* Requires `username` and `password` to be sent up to the request body.
+* Requires `username` and `password` to be sent in the request body.
 If the user exists, and the password is correct the result should be a shiny JWT.

 ```
 {